awjchen/SonoCleaner/SonoCleaner/usersGuide/usersGuide.md

 This would allow one to rule out the contribution of sonomicrometry artifacts to the distance measurement at that point.

-At this point, however, there may still remain confounding factors, depending on one's intended uses for the distance traces.
-For example, for 3D-reconstructions from sonomicrometry distance traces, one may need to account for the radii of sonomicrometry crystals, due to the increased speed of sound through their epoxy shells.

 ---

 ## Examples of bad data